We have over 1,800 physicians and allied health professionals in 70 pediatric specialties, all ready to treat your one with the highest quality care.

 Licensed physicians at Lurie Children's perform laboratory procedures upon request.

-Lurie Children's Division of Genetics, Birth Defects & Metabolism provides a full range of services for the diagnosis & treatment of pediatric genetic disorders.
+Lurie Children's Division of Genetics, Genomics and Metabolism provides a full range of services for the diagnosis & treatment of pediatric genetic disorders.

 1 of 2 pages